huiguangwang/huiguangwang.github.io/project.md

 <div style="text-align: justify;">
   <p><strong><font color='red'>2023.12-present:</font> Automated welding of complex stirrup joints in reinforcement cages for prefabricated concrete shear walls</strong><br>
-  Using Yolov9 for target identification and segmentation of complex rebar cage joints, processing point cloud data, predicting the actual 6DOF welding pose based on the spatial positions of straight rebar and tie bar.
+  Using Yolov9 for target identification and segmentation of complex rebar cage joints, processing point cloud data, predicting the actual 6DOF welding pose based on scene point cloud data.
 In the future, we will also adopt an end-to-end method to address this problem.
 Moreover, we have established an automated welding workstation for further research.</p>
 </div>